 Based on their healthcare needs, some patients may need to go to a skilled nursing facility (SNF) after discharge.
-Living alone or not having a care partner does not qualify you for placement at an SNF.
+But living alone or having no care partner does not qualify you for placement at an SNF.

 Please see the table on the next page for more information about these services: